Residential Zoning

 | 100+ | 0.00 |

-This calculation requires a slope analysis map prepared by a licensed surveyor or engineer, based on the natural or existing topography.
+This calculation requires a slope band analysis - a slope analysis map prepared by a licensed surveyor or civil engineer, based on the natural or existing topography.
 The map delineates the portions of the property within each slope band and tabulates the total area in each.
-This is not optional - LADBS requires it as part of any permit application on a hillside lot.
-The cost of the survey and slope analysis typically runs $5,000-$15,000 depending on lot size and complexity, and it is money well spent before you begin design.
-We cover site investigation requirements in detail in our lot due diligence guide.
+This is not optional - LADBS requires it as part of any permit application on a hillside lot, and the slope band analysis is what determines how much you are allowed to build.

 For a deeper discussion of how hillside conditions affect construction scope, cost, and feasibility, see our hillside construction guide.